Jeff Purvis: Busch Series career

-End of career

-Brewco Motorsports hired Purvis to drive the #37 Timber Wolf Chevy in 2002.
-In twelve starts for the team, Purvis finished in the top-20 five times.
+Brewco Motorsports hired Purvis to drive the No. 37 Timber Wolf Chevy in 2002.
+In twelve starts for the team, Purvis finished in the top-twenty five times.
 During one of those races at Texas Motor Speedway, Jack Sprague had dominated all day.
 Some drivers left the race when it began raining, though Purvis continued.
-Four laps later, the rain stopped and Purvis won his 4th career win when the race could not restart.
+Four laps later, the rain stopped and Purvis won his fourth and final career win when the race could not restart.

-Six races later, at Nazareth Speedway, Purvis was among the top-15 drivers, when he blew his engine and spun in his own oil on the backstraightaway.
+Six races later, at Nazareth Speedway, Purvis was among the top-fifteen drivers, when he blew his engine and spun in his own oil on the backstraightaway.
 As Purvis' car came to a rest, Greg Biffle slid in Purvis's oil and struck his car causing Purvis to suffer severe head trauma.

+Car accident

-On August 5, 2006 while on his way to a crate race at Talladega short track he was involved in a crash on I-65 near Cullman,Alabama.
+On August 5, 2006, while on his way to a crate race at Talladega short track, Purvis was involved in a crash on I-65 near Cullman, Alabama.
 His race hauler he was riding in blew a front tire and crossed the median and collided with a vehicle on the northbound side of the interstate.
-He suffered a broken neck and broken ribs and cuts and bruises and was taken to Cullman regional medical center where he was then airlifted to Vanderbilt university medical center in Nashville.
+Purvis suffered a broken neck and broken ribs and cuts and bruises and was taken to Cullman Regional Medical Center where he was then airlifted to Vanderbilt University Medical Center in Nashville, Tennessee.
 His wife and son were also injured.